HeavenlyGyoza/infra/README.md

             <li>Utilities and other miscellaneous apps (Filebrowser, SSH Honeypot, Mealie</li>
         </ul>
     </li>
-    <li>Indiviudal mount units for external drives since using /etc/fstab is not an option with my current setup</li>
+    <li>Individual mount units for external drives since using /etc/fstab is not an option with my current setup</li>
     <li>Bash aliases</li>
     <li>An ed25519 public key to harden SSH security</li>
 </ul>